rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimRt.md

 <td>

 The editor process exit with this exit code.
-This parameter can be omitted, by default it uses `0` to indicate no error happens.
+This parameter can be omitted, by default uses `0` to indicate no error.

 </td>
 </tr>